areschoug/animator-swift/README.md

 // Start the animation, if paused it resumes it self.animatorObject.start()

-// Stops the animation and progress get reseted, completion block gets called self.animatorObject.stop()
+// Stops the animation and progress get reseted, completion block gets called with completed false self.animatorObject.stop()

 // Pauses the animation with current progress